Peugeot 408 (saloon): Second generation (T9; 2014)

 The second generation Peugeot 408 was unveiled in the 2014 Beijing Auto Show.
 In June 2016, the international version of the Peugeot 408 (known as Peugeot 408 e-THP) was launched in Malaysia, though with only one engine choice and transmission.
-The second generation 408 launched in China is powered by a range of engine options including a 1.8-litre engine producing 139 hp, a 1.2-litre turbo engine with 136 hp, and 1.6-litre turbo engine with 167 hp.
+The second generation 408 launched in China is powered by a range of engine options including a 1.8-litre engine producing 139hp, a 1.2-litre turbo engine with 136hp, and 1.6-litre turbo engine with 167hp.
 All engines are mated with a 6-speed automatic transmission, with a 6-speed manual transmission option also available for the 1.8-litre and 1.2-litre engines.